nicklockwood/ShapeScript/docs/mac/csg.md

 The `union` command merges its child meshes into a single shape.
 You can think of it as being like the *OR* function from boolean algebra.

-For an opaque model the result is not visually distinguishable from simply using a `group`, but below the surface the `union` will split intersecting polygons and remove internal faces so that only the outer shell remains.
+For an opaque shape the result is not visually distinguishable from simply using a `group`, but below the surface the `union` will split intersecting polygons and remove internal faces so that only the outer shell remains.

 This can be important for rendering efficiency, as well as producing more predictable results if the mesh is then used for additional CSG operations.

 The effect can be seen by using a translucent color (one with an alpha component less than one).
 In the image below, the red cones have been set to an alpha opacity of 0.75, with the green cylinders left fully opaque.

-The model on the left is using a `group`, and the inner surface of the cylinder can clearly be seen through the surface of the cone.
-The model on the right is using `union` and so the part of the cylinder inside the cone cannot be seen (because it has been removed).
+The shape on the left is using a `group`, and the inner surface of the cylinder can clearly be seen through the surface of the cone.
+The shape on the right is using `union` and so the part of the cylinder inside the cone cannot be seen (because it has been removed).

 ![Group vs union](../images/group-vs-union.png)